rlankhorst/zip-recipes/src/README.md

 = 4.26 =
 Slovak translation, bug fixes and new (premium only) feature: saving recipes to Yummly, Pinterest and Big Oven.

+= 4.29 =
+Vrooom - speed optimizations for better SEO and too many other fixed and improvements to list!

 == Features that will be added in upcoming versions of the Zip Recipes plugin ==